yoni-g/yoni-g.github.io/README.md

 **MyDiplomat** (Diplomat Distributors LTD) — _**Native iOS app** &amp; Salesforce (on App Store)_

-- B2B/ecommerce app for store &amp; restaurant owners and company&#39;s merchandising, enabling users to create orders, return orders or saved/favorite orders quoted directly in SAP with ondemand stock availability in a matter of seconds, view open lines, order history, customized inventory with all featured and recommended SKUs and much more.
+- B2B/e-commerce app for store &amp; restaurant owners and company&#39;s merchandising, enabling users to create orders, return orders or saved/favorite orders quoted directly in SAP with on demand stock availability in a matter of seconds, view open lines, order history, customized inventory with all featured and recommended SKUs and much more.
 - Connected to Salesforce org via custom WS and includes a complex SAP integration processes.
 - **Coded in Swift** and Salesforce as backend.

 **Connect Everywhere** (Stanley Security EU) — _**Native iOS app**_ _&amp; Salesforce_.

 - Field sales reps app.
 The app has an inner sketch app to create sketches of customer&#39;s facilities, warehouses and offices, with the ability to map security products inside the client&#39;s facilities etc enabling direct quotes.
-- Custom implantation of localizations (translations) that works on-the-fly without restarting the app, that&#39;s also easy tomaintain (without storyboard localizations files).
+- Custom implantation of localizations (translations) that works on-the-fly without restarting the app, that&#39;s also easy to maintain (without storyboard localizations files).
 - Full offline sync background management.
 - **Coded in Swift** and Salesforce backend integrated.